openshift-examples/web/eap-cluster/README.md

       CONTEXT_DIR=eap-cluster/SimpleWebApp | oc create -f -
 ```

-### Scale up deployment to more then 1 pod
+### Scale up deployment to more than 1 pod
 ```
 oc scale --replicas=2 dc/eap-app
 ```

 ### Enforce roundrobin
+This should be default, but we will enforce just in case roundrobin to check the session replication.
 For more information: [routes.html#route-specific-annotations](https://docs.openshift.com/container-platform/3.4/architecture/core_concepts/routes.html#route-specific-annotations
 )
 ```
 oc patch \